asareynolds/savorsnap/README.md

 1. Ensure your Spectacles are updated to the latest version.
 2. Open the Snapchat app and navigate to the EyeCook lens.
 3. Look at your ingredients and take a photo using the Spectacles.
-4. View recipe suggestions directly through your Spectacles' display[3][4].
+4. View recipe suggestions directly through your Spectacles' display.

 ### Web App